 Tips and Advice

-Below are a couple of good things to know about Spanish Banks.
+Below are some good things to know about Spanish Banks.

 If you don’t mind the shallow water (like if you’re a toddler or just want to play as opposed to actually swim), then hit Spanish Banks on a really hot sunny day when the tide is out.
 Then, as the tide comes back in the water heats up a couple of degrees from the hot sand.
 It still won’t be warm by more southern standards, but at least warmer than at other times.

 TIP #3: Try to go at low tide, when the sand goes out for what seems like miles, and don’t forget to take your sandcastle-building tools.
 Check out the Tide Forecast website for the tide schedule.

 Click the following link to learn more about Metro Vancouver’s other top beaches (including Jericho, Locarno and Kitsilano all nearby).